projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 a specific ACRN configuration, such as the number of VMs that can be run, their attributes, and the resources they have access to.

-A **launch script** is a shell script that is used to create a User VM.
+A **launch script** is a shell script that is used to configure and create a User VM.
+Each User VM has its own launch script.

-To generate a scenario configuration file and launch script:
+To generate a scenario configuration file and launch scripts:

 #.
 On the development computer, install ACRN configurator dependencies: